 - The stylish, modern design fits on most countertops easily and won’t take up too much room in your kitchen.

-- You have a variety of drink styles to choose from, meaning you’ll never get bored with your morning coffee.
+- You have a variety of drink styles to choose from, meaning you’ll never get bored with your morning cup of coffee.

 - The brewing system is easy and fast, with a one-touch operation that works like a charm.
 With regular cleaning, the machine is easy to maintain, and troubleshooting is usually pretty simple.